 Timber!
 Design Excellence

 The M.Des. at the University of Arkansas’ Fay Jones School offers design graduates and professionals the opportunity for advanced targeted study.
 Students in this intensive one-year program will achieve specialized knowledge by investigating critical and emerging issues in advanced design studios, graduate-level electives and a professional residency.
-Other concentrations in Resiliency Design and Retail and Hospitality Design are open for enrollment, and additional concentrations are planned.
+Other concentrations in Health and Wellness Design, Resiliency Design and Retail and Hospitality Design are open for enrollment, and additional concentrations are planned.